UC Berkeley Graduate School of Journalism

 The UC Berkeley Graduate School of Journalism is a graduate professional school on the campus of University of California, Berkeley.
-It is among the top graduate journalism schools in the United States, and is designed to produce journalists with a two-year Master of Journalism (MJ) degree.
-It also offers a summer minor in journalism to undergraduates and a journalism certificate option to non-UC Berkeley students.
+It is designed to produce journalists with a two-year Master of Journalism (MJ) degree.
+It also offers a minor in journalism to undergraduates and a journalism certificate option to non–UC Berkeley students.
+The school is located in North Gate Hall on the north side of the central campus of UC Berkeley.

-The school is located in North Gate Hall on the central campus of UC Berkeley.
-It is being served by dean Geeta Anand, who replaced Edward Wasserman on July 1, 2020 as an interim dean, and then was formally appointed as permanent dean on Oct 21, 2020.
-Wasserman voluntarily stepped down six months before his expected departure in response to criticism by students about the lack of diversity in the administration.
+The school is currently being served by Dean Michael Bolden, former CEO and executive director of the American Press Institute.
+Bolden replaced acting dean Elena Conis in August 2025 following a national search.

-Most courses offered by the school are on the graduate level, with a summer-only minor offered to undergraduates.
+Most courses offered by the school are on the graduate level as part of its professional Master of Journalism (MJ) degree.
+The school offers a minor to undergraduates.
 The school enrolls approximately 120 students; 60 first-year and 60-second-year students, and is among the smaller graduate schools on the campus of UC Berkeley.

-The school serves host to, or sponsors, a number of events.
-Notable speakers from around the world have shared their insights on current events in the media.
-Recent speakers have included Bill Clinton, Al Gore, Robert McNamara, Hans Blix, George Soros, Cokie Roberts, Paul Krugman, Dan Rather, Bob Woodruff, Ira Glass and Robert Krulwich.

 Curriculum

-The UC Berkeley Graduate School of Journalism focuses on six media platforms of journalism: Audio journalism, documentary film, narrative writing, multimedia, photojournalism, and video journalism.
-It is further separated into four reporting interests: health, international, investigative, and science and technology.
+The UC Berkeley Graduate School of Journalism focuses on six media platforms of journalism: Audio journalism, Documentary Film, Narrative Writing, Multimedia, and Photojournalism.
+It is further separated into four reporting interests: Climate Journalism, Data Journalism, Health and Science Journalism, reporting on incarceration, and Investigative Reporting.

 The school's focus is on professional practice rather than research, and requires students to perform an internship at a media outlet as a degree requirement between their first and second year of study.

 Students are also required to take an introductory news reporting course called J200, where they publish in one of two hyperlocal news websites that are run by the school: Oakland North and Richmond Confidential.